aperkins19/NLLAB_OT2_PURE/README.md

 ## To do  - Near term

+* Put all pipetting parameters into a dictionary

+* Code wax pipette step and fix pipette
+  * OT2 parts.
+    * Insert sink plugs into 3D printed tube rack with Mirren.
+    * Confirm dimensions + build quality
+    * Order rest of parts from U create.

+* Get the Opentron to make a master mix of energy solution, dna, (malachite green), chi6, buffer, water.
+This could be a separate script, *or a modular function that can simply be called upstream of the plating functions*.
+AP

+* Design the technical error optimiser - once we have our 1st 10x cfps replicated. let's sit down with pen, paper and coffee and design the algorithm + software plan next week.
+AP

+## To do - Far term

 * **Recalibration**  Get the Opentron to distribute lysate onto the 384 well plate - 10 replicates.
 This seems to be working now, however, we have been having issues with the calibration of the opentron.
 It seems to be off by about 1 mm in the z axis and x axis (it